Your definitive guidance and support hub for creating a Meeting Welcome Speech

 Need more information?
 Dive into our Meeting Welcome Speech blogs and learn the ins and outs of creating and delivering your speech.

 Take some inspiration from examples created in our Speech Generator or by our speechwriters.
 Explore what you receive when using our platform.

-Standard and Premium examples are created in our Speech Generator, and the Pro example is written by our speechwriters.
+Free Meeting Welcome Speech examples are created using our Speech Generator, and the Pro example is written by our speechwriters.
 Take inspiration from these examples for your speech, or if you need more content, try our free Speech Generator.

 *Premium contains Notes.
 See Pro Notes.

 Get these examples and more in our Speech Generator

 Formalities are expected at conferences, major meetings, and work functions.
 As the host of these business events, it is your job to thank attendees and to “set the scene” by outlining the purpose of the occasion.
 A basic speech may "tick the box", though a great speech engaged the audience with a level of influence.
 With a professional and engaging speech, combined with an influential “why, what, how, what if” structure, you can start the occasion in a way that gains buy-in to your message.